Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Results

 We use the standard performance measure of \textit{accuracy} in the classification model, which is computed as follows: Let a vector of true labels \( y \) and a vector of predicted labels \( \hat{y} \) be given.
 Then, we define {accuracy} as

 where \( N \) is the size of the test set and \( \mathbf{1}\{\cdot\} \) is the indicator function.

-We report {accuracy} as the main performance criterion in the classification experiments reported in Table~\ref{tab:classification-LPvsSDP} for three classifiers: Random Forest, XGB and Gradient Boosting.
+We report {accuracy} as the main performance criterion in Classification experiments reported in Table~\ref{tab:classification-LPvsSDP} for three classifiers: Random Forest, XGB and Gradient Boosting.
 Our preliminary experiments have shown that Support Vector Classifier has been consistently outperformed by these three classifiers.
-We also do not report the detailed results for the Neural Network Classifier due to its inconsistency (its performance of Neural Network Classifier is quite poor for the relatively easy experiments with lower ID and can occasionally be better than the three classifiers mentioned for experiments with ID 9 and 10).

-For each experiment-setup pair, we highlight the classifier that performs the best with bold characters.
-Gradient Boosting is the clear winner in this comparison with 20 wins while Random Forest and XGB are tied with 2 wins.
-However, in terms of the average accuracy among all experiments, these three classifiers have similar performance with 0.8892, 0.8907 and 0.9037 for Random Forest, XGB and Gradient Boosting, respectively.
-We think that these metrics and the overall success of our classifiers are quite promising.
-Notice that for most experiment-setup pairs, there is at least one classifier with an accuracy of at least 0.85.
-Two exceptions with below 0.80 accuracy are as follows: i) Experiment 3, where the instance dimensions are high and the data sets are small. ii) Experiment 9, where only the DI setup is applicable.

-Let us also discuss the accuracy vs. applicability trade-off.
-For most experiments where multiple setups are applicable, the accuracy reduces when switched from fDD to sDD, and from sDD to DI.
-However, these reductions are almost negligible in Experiments 1, 2, 4 and 7, at least for the Gradient Boosting Classifier.
-It is interesting to note that the accuracy slightly increases with the DI setup in Experiments 3 and 8, which might be explained by the small sample sizes and overfitting.
-In general, one can argue that the DI setup has a similar accuracy as the other setups that utilize more disaggregated information, but has the advantage of added applicability for more situations of interest.

-We report the details of the experimental results of the classification task with additional performance metrics in Appendix~\ref{app:detailedResultsLPvsSDP}.
+We also report the detailed results for the GNN-C.

+For each feasible experiment-setup pair, we highlight in bold the best feature-based accuracy among XGB, GBC and RFC.
+Across the 36 feasible experiment setup pairs, GBC attains the largest number of best values overall, with 14 wins and participation in 2 ties.
+Nevertheless, the average accuracies of these three feature-based classifiers are very close: 0.9500, 0.9508 and 0.9474 for XGB, GBC and RFC, respectively.
+Therefore, while GBC remains stronger, all three classifiers perform at a consistently high level.
+In particular, in 32 of the 36 feasible experiment setup pairs, at least one feature-based classifier achieves an accuracy of at least 0.90.
+The only remaining cases are Experiment 3 under all three setups and Experiment 11 under the DI setup, which correspond to the most data-limited or structurally challenging settings.